 Santa Ana Zoo Prentice Park

 The Santa Ana Zoo first opened in 1952 on land donated by local citrus grower Joseph Prentice.
-He had two conditions for the city, one that the park would be named after him and the other that at least fifty monkeys would always be on display.
+He had two conditions for the city: the park would be named after him and the other that at least fifty monkeys would always be on display.

 Today the Zoo still has its 50 monkeys, and thousands of visitors annually come to see them.
 They are over 90 different species in 35 exhibits and is a great place to introduce younger children to the wonders of the Zoo.

 There are plenty of things to do, including a fun miniature train ride.
 The Crean Family Farm offers a family farmyard adventure.
 Kids can pet some of the animals and learn about life on a farm.

 The Zoo at Prentice Park covers 20-acres and is just the right size for younger children.
 Allow about three hours for a zoo visit.
 This will give you ample time to see all of the animals and ride the train.

-Even though the zoo is on the small size it does offer a couple of excellent zoo exhibits, Amazon’s Edge and the Rain Forest Adventure, that any major zoo would be proud to display.
+Even though the Zoo is small, it offers a couple of excellent exhibits, Amazon’s Edge and the Rain Forest Adventure, that any significant zoo would be proud to display.

-The Santa Ana Zoo has a fun miniature train ride called the Zoofari Express.
-This train originally was stationed at Santa’s Village, a long-gone attraction in the San Bernardino mountains of Southern California.
-Zoofari Express train ride is quite long and a fun treat for both adults and kids.
+There is also a fun miniature train ride called the Zoofari Express.
+This train was initially stationed at Santa’s Village, a long-gone attraction in the San Bernardino mountains of Southern California.
+Zoofari Express train ride is quite long, and a fun treat for both adults and kids.

 The colors of the Amazon walk-through aviary houses a variety of exotic birds native to South America.
 The birds are free to fly around and in the large 9,000 square foot aviary and seem as interested in the visitors as they are in the birds.